aerogo/aero/README.md

 - Lets you push resources via HTTP/2
 - Supports session data with custom stores
 - Allows sending live data to the client via SSE
-- Provides http and https listener
+- Provides a context interface for custom contexts
 - Shows response time and size for your routes
 - Can run standalone without `nginx` babysitting it